Key differences between delta-8 and delta-9 THC

 Safety & Side Effects

-Delta-8 and delta-9 THC can cause the same side effects, including anxiety, red eyes, dry mouth, sleepiness, impaired memory, and slowed perception of time.
+Delta-8 and delta-9 THC can cause the same side effects, including:

 In comparison, regulated delta-9 THC products are far safer because they have to adhere to strict testing, labeling, and other requirements.